LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 ## Simple Scrapping Using rvest

-+ One step above: Scrape all pokemons' stats
++ One step ahead: Scrape all pokemons' stats
 + Scrape IMDB movie data(The tutorial I read and found very useful)
 + Scrape heroes' data from Heros of the Storm